 The most common sign on chest x-ray is hilar lymphadenopathy, but segmental atelectasis is possible.
 Adenopathy may progress, even after chemotherapy is started, and may cause lobar atelectasis, which usually clears during treatment.
 Cavitary disease is less common than in adults, and most children harbor far fewer organisms and are not contagious.

-Treatment strategies are similar to those for adults except that drugs must be dosed strictly based on the child's weight (see Table: Dosing of Oral First-Line Anti-TB Drugs* Dosing of Oral First-Line Anti-TB Drugs* Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ).
+Treatment strategies are similar to those for adults except that drugs must be dosed strictly based on the child's weight (see table ).

-Regardless of their age, nursing home residents who were previously TST negative are at risk of disease due to recent transmission, which may cause apical, middle-lobe, or lower-lobe pneumonia as well as pleural effusion.
+Regardless of their age, nursing home residents who previously had a negative TST are at risk of disease due to recent transmission, which may cause apical, middle-lobe, or lower-lobe pneumonia as well as pleural effusion.
 The pneumonia may not be recognized as TB and may persist and spread to other people while it is being erroneously treated with ineffective broad-spectrum antibiotics.

-In the US, miliary TB and TB meningitis, commonly thought to affect mainly young children, are more common among the elderly.
+In the US, miliary TB and TB meningitis, commonly thought to affect mainly young children, are more common among older people.

-Risks and benefits of preventive treatment should be carefully assessed before the elderly are treated.
-INH causes hepatotoxicity in up to 4 to 5% of patients > 65 yr (compared with < 1% of patients < 65 yr).
-As a result, chemoprophylaxis is usually given to the elderly only if the induration after TST increases ≥ 15 mm from a previously negative reaction.
-Close contacts of an active case and others at high risk and with a negative TST or IGRA should also be considered for preventive treatment unless contraindicated.
+Risks and benefits of preventive treatment should be carefully assessed before older people are treated.
+INH causes hepatotoxicity in up to 4 to 5% of patients > 65 years old (compared with < 1% of patients < 65 years old).
+As a result, chemoprophylaxis is usually given to older people only if the induration after TST increases ≥ 15 mm from a previously negative reaction.
+Close contacts of an active case and others at high risk and with a negative TST or IGRA result should also be considered for preventive treatment unless contraindicated.

 TST sensitivity is generally poor in immunocompromised patients, who may be anergic.
 In some studies, IGRAs appear to perform better than the TST in immunocompromised patients, although this advantage has not yet been established.

-In patients with untreated HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and LTBI, active TB develops in about 5 to 10%/yr, whereas in people who are not immunocompromised, it develops in about the same percentage over a lifetime.
-In the early 1990s, half of HIV-infected TB patients who were untreated or infected with an MDR strain died, with median survival of only 60 days.
-Now, outcomes are somewhat better in developed countries because of earlier TB diagnosis and antiretroviral therapy, but TB in HIV patients remains a serious concern.
-In developing countries, mortality continues to be high among patients coinfected with HIV and MDR-TB or XDR-TB.
+In patients with untreated HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and latent tuberculosis infection (LTBI), active TB develops in about 10%/year, whereas in people who are not immunocompromised, it develops in about the same percentage over a lifetime.
+In the early 1990s, half of patients coinfected with TB and HIV who were untreated or infected with a multidrug-resistant strain died, with median survival of only 60 days.
+Now, outcomes are somewhat better in countries where there is better testing and treatment because of earlier TB diagnosis and antiretroviral therapy, but TB in patients with HIV remains a serious concern.
+In countries with limited access to drugs and testing for TB and HIV infection, mortality continues to be high among patients coinfected with HIV and multidrug-resistant TB or extensively drug-resistant TB.

 Smear-negative TB is more common when HIV coinfection is present.
 Because smear-negative TB is common, HIV-TB coinfection is often considered a paucibacillary disease state.

 TB may develop early in AIDS and may be its presenting manifestation.
 Hematogenous dissemination of TB in patients with HIV infection causes a serious, often baffling illness with symptoms of both infections.
-In AIDS patients, a mycobacterial illness that develops while the CD4 count is ≥ 200/μL is almost always TB.
-By contrast, depending on the probability of TB exposure, a mycobacterial infection that develops while the CD4 count is < 50/μL is usually due to M. aviumcomplex (MAC Nontuberculous Mycobacterial Infections Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more ).
-Infection with MAC is not contagious and, in HIV-infected patients, affects primarily the blood and bone marrow, not the lungs.
+In patients with AIDS, a mycobacterial illness that develops while the CD4 count is ≥ 200/mcL (0.2 × 109/L) is almost always TB.
+By contrast, depending on the probability of TB exposure, a mycobacterial infection that develops while the CD4 count is < 50/mcL (0.05 × 109/L) is usually due to Mycobacterium avium complex (MAC Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
+Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more ).
+Infection with MAC is not contagious and, in patients with HIV infection, affects primarily the blood and bone marrow, not the lungs.

-HIV-infected patients who were not diagnosed before presenting with TB should receive 2 wk of antimycobacterial treatment before starting antiretroviral therapy to decrease the risk of developing the immune reconstitution inflammatory syndrome Immune reconstitution inflammatory syndrome (IRIS) Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (IRIS).
-TB in HIV-infected patients generally responds well to usual regimens when in vitro testing shows drug susceptibility.
-However, for MDR-TB strains, outcomes are not as favorable because the drugs are more toxic and less effective.
-Therapy for susceptible TB should be continued for 6 to 9 mo after conversion of sputum cultures to negative but may be shortened to 6 mo if 3 separate pretreatment sputum smears are negative, suggesting a low burden of organisms.
-Current recommendations suggest that if the sputum culture is positive after 2 mo of therapy, treatment is prolonged to 9 mo.
+Patients with HIV infection who were not diagnosed before presenting with TB should receive 2 weeks of antimycobacterial treatment before starting antiretroviral therapy to decrease the risk of developing the immune reconstitution inflammatory syndrome Immune reconstitution inflammatory syndrome (IRIS) Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (IRIS).
+TB in patients with HIV infection generally responds well to usual regimens when in vitro testing shows drug susceptibility.
+However, for multidrug-resistant TB strains, outcomes are not as favorable because the drugs are more toxic and less effective.
+Therapy for susceptible TB should be continued for 6 to 9 months after sputum cultures convert to negative but may be shortened to 6 months if 3 separate pretreatment sputum smears are negative, suggesting a low burden of organisms.
+Current recommendations suggest that if the sputum culture is positive after 2 months of therapy, treatment is prolonged to 9 months.

-HIV-infected patients whose tuberculin reactions are ≥ 5 mm (or with a positive IGRA) should receive chemoprophylaxis.
+Patients with HIV infection whose tuberculin reactions are ≥ 5 mm (or with a positive IGRA result) should receive chemoprophylaxis.